code-423n4/2022-09-canto-findings/data/JansenC-Q.md

 "Fixed" Swap

 # Impacts
 It's best to give to the user the option to choose the liquidity, and not constrain it.
-Once, in some circumstance, it can lead to unavailability of the service.
+Once, in some circumstances, it can lead to unavailability of the service.

 # Code
 https://github.com/code-423n4/2022-09-canto/blob/6f98ffa7ec55c2ca03aa4cd2301503487f0c412d/src/Swap/BaseV1-core.sol#L329